daniellavoie/kafka-streaming-workshop/doc/preparation/preparations.md

 docker logs -f kstreams-demo-control-center
 ```

 After running the `docker logs` command, stay alert for a mention that the Jetty is started.
 Logs can be very verbose, so it is easy to miss it.
-If you've been patient enough, you can just skip this part and access Conlfuent Control Center from http://localhost:9021.
+If you've been patient enough, you can just skip this part and access Confluent Control Center from http://localhost:9021.

 ```
 [2020-02-08 14:44:15,059] INFO Started o.e.j.s.ServletContextHandler@7a93b263{/ws,null,AVAILABLE} (org.eclipse.jetty.server.handler.ContextHandler)